 In our example, the Default variation has one attribute — "size".
 This is a field that can be changed just like other fields.
 By clicking the Edit button, we can go to the editing mode.

 As an example, let’s set a default value.

 When creating a new type of product variations, you can use the already existing attributes.

 A product variation may have various fields of various types (text, numeric, etc.), as well as other entities.
-You can add a new field may be on this page: admin/commerce/config/product-variation-types/VARIANT_NAME/edit/fields/add-field
+You can add a new field on this page: admin/commerce/config/product-variation-types/VARIANT_NAME/edit/fields/add-field

 To create a product, let’s go to the admin/commerce/products page.

 Creating a new product is similar to creating a node.
 You need to specify the name of the product, if necessary, its description (a product, like any other entity, may have other fields as well), and then create product variations.
 When creating the variations, you need to specify their SKU, price, and fill in the fields (eg, the "size" field that we created earlier).

 As a result, we will have a product named “Dress” and the variations of this product in various sizes.